Marketing Communication Strategy (11099.1)

 Required IT skills

-Students are expected to be able to access materials on the unit's Canvas page, and competency in PC based MS operating systems is expected (PowerPoint, Word).
+Students are expected to be able to access materials on the unit's Canvas site, and competency in PC based MS operating systems is expected (PowerPoint, Word).

 Work placement, internships or practicums

-Moderation of each assessment and the final results are practiced to ensure maintenance and uniformity of consistent standards.
+Moderation of each assessment and the final results are practised to ensure maintenance and uniformity of consistent standards.

 The Unit Convenor reserves the right to vary the lecture and tutorial schedule if another important work matter arises.
 Notice of such variation will be made through the Canvas announcement.

-If there is any doubt on the requirements of any particular assignment or assessment procedure, the onus of clarification rests with the student who should contact the convener about the matter.
+Suppose there is any doubt about the requirements of any particular assignment or assessment procedure.
+In that case, the onus of clarification rests with the student who should contact the convener about the matter.
 Students have a responsibility to:

 - read, understand and respect the rules set for this unit;